Cantara/Whydah-SPAProxyService/README.md

 5. to log inn from username/password in your SPA, call /{secret}/authenticate_user/
   * You will get a JWT token back with the user roles for your application

+To make {myapp} with, it has to be configured in the system, with a redirect URI pointing to your SPA application.

 #### Example for /proxy/health
 ```json